pbthorste/aws-lambda-test/README.md

 # aws-lambda-test
 Some tests on AWS lambda using Apex

+This project has AWS Lambda functions written in:

+* Python
+* Node.js
+* Java

 # AWS Setup

 Create a role in AWS with the policy: